-On 25 April 1899, he married Agnes Masson Stewart.
-They had two sons and three daughters.
-He served as an Council Alderman for the City of St. Boniface from 1922 to 1923, and Mayor of St. Boniface in 1933.
-He was a member of the Masons (Past Worshipful Master of King Edward Lodge No. 93), IOOF (Past Noble Grand, D.D.G.M., District No. 1), and Rotary Club.
-He served as President of the Hoo Hoo Club, Secretary-Treasurer and Manager of the Norwood Recreation Committee.
+On 25 April 1899, he married Agnes Masson Stewart (?-?) and they had two sons and three daughters.
+He served as an Council Alderman for the City of St. Boniface (1922-1923) and Mayor of St. Boniface (1933).
+He was a member of the Masons (Past Worshipful Master of King Edward Lodge No. 93), IOOF (Past Noble Grand, DDGM, District No. 1), and Rotary Club.
+He served as President of the Hoo Hoo Club and Heather Curling Club (1917-1918), and Secretary-Treasurer and Manager of the Norwood Recreation Committee.

 He died at Victoria, British Columbia on 15 February 1948 and was buried in Winnipeg’s Brookside Cemetery.
 He is commemorated by Dowse Street in Winnipeg.